dclark87/py-tools/README.md

 - `linked_lists.py` - This module contains implementations of the linked list classes.

+## ml
+- `polyfit.py` - This module contains a polynomial line fitter.

 ## sort_search
 - `hash_tables.py` - This module contains the HashMap class and hash functions.
 - `sorting.py` - This module contains sorting functions.